Inference in Difference-in-Differences: How Much Should We Trust in Independent Clusters?: The Inference Problem

+In order to provide further insights on the implications of spatial correlation, we impose more structure on the errors.
+We assume that potential outcomes follow a linear factor model

-where $\lambda_t$ is an $(1 \times F)$ vector of common shocks, while $\mu_j$ is an $(F \times 1)$ vector of factor loadings that determines how group $j$ is affected by the common shocks $\lambda_t$.
-While $\theta_j$ and $\gamma_t$ could have been included as components of $\mu_j$ and $\lambda_t$, we consider them separately to highlight that we can still have time-invariant and group-invariant shocks as in the standard DID models, so what we add is the possibility of other spatially correlated shocks that are captured by $\lambda_t \mu_j$.
-Moreover, this allows us to think about $\lambda_t$ and $\mu_j$ as the common shocks and factor loadings that are not time- or group-invariant.
-This is appropriate since the assumptions we need on $\lambda_t$ and $\mu_j$ are not necessary for the time- or group-invariant shocks.
-This structure leads to the same model as in equation (\ref{simple_model}), but with a structure on the errors $ \widetilde \eta_{jt} = \lambda_t \mu_j + \epsilon_{jt} + (\alpha_{jt} - \alpha) d_{jt}$.
+where $\lambda_t$ is an $(1 \times F)$ vector of common shocks, while $\mu_j$ is an $(F \times 1)$ vector of factor loadings determining how unit $j$ is affected by $\lambda_t$.
+While $\theta_j$ and $\gamma_t$ could have been included as components of $\mu_j$ and $\lambda_t$, we consider them separately to highlight that we can still have time-invariant and unit-invariant shocks as in standard DID model, so what we add is the possibility of other spatially correlated shocks that are not time- nor unit-invariant, which are captured by $\lambda_t \mu_j$.\footnote{We discuss in Appendix \ref{Appendix_LFM} the possibilities of using alternative estimators designed for panel data settings with an error structure following a linear factor model. }